 If the debtor is a company - for example, Fantasy Dressers Pty Ltd - any business documents (such as invoices and business letters) should have its nine digit Australian Company Number (ACN) after the company name.
 A company search, using this ACN, should be conducted through ASIC to identify the address of the registered office at which to serve the Statement of Claim and to ensure that the company is not in liquidation (you will have to pay a fee to ASIC to complete a registered office address search.
 See the ASIC website www.asic.gov.au for more information).

 Small claims procedure

-In Victoria, small claims can be commenced in the Victorian Civil and Administrative Tribunal (VCAT) or in your local Magistrates' Court.
+In Victoria, claims can be commenced in VCAT or in the Magistrates Court of Victoria.

 When can I use VCAT?